UK Shared Prosperity Fund 2025-26

 About the fund

-The UK Shared Prosperity Fund (UKSPF) provides funding for local investment by March 2026.
+The UK Shared Prosperity Fund (UKSPF) provided funding for local investment by March 2026.

-The fund aims to improve pride in place and increase life chances across the UK by:
+The fund aimed to improve pride in place and increase life chances across the UK by:

 For more information on the fund, visit UK Shared Prosperity Fund: prospectus (GOV.UK)